Chlorine dioxide: History

 In 1933, Lawrence O. Brockway, a graduate student of Linus Pauling, proposed a structure that involved a three-electron bond and two single bonds.
 However, Pauling in his General Chemistry shows a double bond to one oxygen and a single bond plus a three-electron bond to the other.
 The valence bond structure would be represented as the resonance hybrid depicted by Pauling.
 The three-electron bond represents a bond that is weaker than the double bond.
-In molecular orbital theory this idea is commonplace if the third electron is placed in an anti-bonding orbital.
-Later work has confirmed that the highest occupied molecular orbital is indeed an incompletely-filled antibonding orbital.
+In molecular orbital theory this idea is commonplace if the third electron occupies an anti-bonding orbital.
+Later work has confirmed that the highest occupied molecular orbital is indeed an incompletely filled antibonding orbital.

-The crystal structure of ClO2 is orthorhombic, and displays the symmetry of the Pbca space group.